Aditi0063/DECO2017-DEV-BLOG-start/posts/DevBlog5.md

 (image)

-We designed the diagram and the table's relationship together.
+We designed the diagram and the table's relationship together as a group.

 ### Relationships: